 5) Antivirus Program Conflicts

 Some antivirus programs come with built-in security which may affect internet connection.
-For this, you will need to check your security settings of the antivirus program to know what settings are enabled.
+For this, you will need to check the security settings of the antivirus program to know what settings are enabled.
 You will need to disable each setting (one at a time) to see which one is exactly affecting your internet connection.
 If you find any of the settings affecting your internet network, it is suggested to get it checked with the Antivirus manufacturer.
-They will help you in overcoming the internet connection error while not compromising with the security of your system.
+They will help you in overcoming the internet connection error while not compromising the security of your system.

-Still, Experiencing Internet Connection?
+Still, Experiencing slow Internet Connection?

 If even after considering the above-mentioned workarounds, you are unable to overcome the internet connection, it may be because you are using a defective Wired/Wireless Router, Cable/DSL modem, or Network Card.
 So, it is suggested to replace your old router, modem, and network card with a new one.
-This should help your overcome the internet connectivity issue.
+This should help you overcome the internet connectivity issue.